radnan/rdn-console/docs/02-console-commands.md

 Factories are useful when a command has external dependencies.
 The command will contain the execution code, while the factory will contain the configuration and the code used to generate the command.

 The `RdnConsole\Factory\Command\AbstractCommandFactory` abstract class is included with the module for your convenience.
 Simply extend this class when creating your command factory.
+This class extends the `AbstractFactory` class from the [rdn-factory](https://github.com/radnan/rdn-factory) module.

 ~~~php
 <?php